pingcap/docs-tidb-operator/en/backup-by-ebs-snapshot-across-multiple-kubernetes.md

 ## Limitations

-- Snapshot backup is applicable to TiDB Operator v1.5.0 or later versions and TiDB v6.5.3 or later versions.
+- Snapshot backup is applicable to TiDB Operator v1.5.0 or later versions, and TiDB v6.5.3 or later versions.
 - To use this backup method, the TiDB cluster must be deployed on AWS EC2 and use AWS EBS volumes.
 - This backup method is currently not supported for TiFlash, TiCDC, DM, and TiDB Binlog nodes.